|

 receiving 3 x £25.
 If the final total of corners is 10, the

 bettor loses 3 x £25.
-A 'sell' transaction is similar except
+A 'sell' transaction is identical except

 made against the bottom value of the spread.
 Often there is live